tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 Once you are done, add the file's name to the `minigames.cfg`/`bossgames.cfg`/`specialrounds.cfg` in the `tf/scriptdata/tf2ware_ultimate` folder.

 Note that minigames, bossgames and special rounds are hot loaded, therefore changes will be effective immediately.
 Use the `!ware_force` series of chat commands to force a specific one (type `!ware_help` in chat).
+Note that `!ware_nextspecial` needs a restart before it loads.

 ## Themes

 ### Contributing Audio